-This feature allows you to manage Supplier invoices and payments in an easy and efficient manner.
+This feature allows you to manage Supplier invoices and payments easily and efficiently.

 Supplier Payments Setup